 What’s the best translation app for China?

-So, alongside VPN, we’d rank having a very good translation app as imperative for travelling in China.
+So, alongside VPN, we’d rank having a very good translation app as imperative for travelling in China, especially if you’re not keen on learning a second language!

 English isn’t widely spoken by Chinese people and so having a translation app for China is a must.